Zimmers Hole

-Zimmers Hole is a Canadian heavy metal band from Vancouver.
-The band formed in 1991, and features former Strapping Young Lad members Byron Stroud, Jed Simon and Gene Hoglan, along with vocalist Chris Valagao.
+Zimmers Hole is a Canadian comedic heavy metal/thrash metal band from Vancouver.
+It was formed by vocalist Chris Valagao Mina in 1991 and also features former Strapping Young Lad members Byron Stroud, Jed Simon and Gene Hoglan.

 History

 Bound by Fire

-Zimmers Hole began life as a side project for members and friends of Strapping Young Lad.
+Zimmers Hole was formed in 1991 as a side project for members and friends of Strapping Young Lad.
 The band's debut album Bound by Fire was produced by Devin Townsend and released on his label Hevy Devy Records.
 The band was named after the sphincter of the band's late mutual friend Dean Zimmer, who would chase other people with his buttocks spread during parties.
 Lyrics took inspiration from comedic anecdotes from tours past, backed by middle-of-the-road "metal flying V riffs", usually stolen from Kiss and Morbid Angel.
-Details of the bizarre back stories for all the songs were provided by Chris Valagao ("'Gospel Sodomy Boy on Blow' is about an asshole called Troy who wouldn't stop doing coke and spouting about Jesus") and posted on the official Strapping Young Lad forums by Tracy Turner around 1999.
+Details of the bizarre back stories for all the songs were provided by Chris Valagao Mina ("'Gospel Sodomy Boy on Blow' is about an asshole called Troy who wouldn't stop doing coke and spouting about Jesus") and posted on the official Strapping Young Lad forums by Tracy Turner around 1999.

 Legion of Flames

-In 2001, when Strapping Young Lad finished touring, Jed Simon and Byron Stroud had Townsend to produce the second album, Legion of Flames.
+In 2001, when Strapping Young Lad finished touring, Jed Simon and Byron Stroud had Townsend produce the second album, Legion of Flames.
 It was released on Townsend's label Hevy Devy Records.
 Legion of Flames included song parodies such as "Gender of the Beast" ("Number of the Beast", Iron Maiden), "Sodomanaz" ("Go for a Soda", Kim Mitchell), and a spoof of Metallica's "Master of Puppets" in the song "Evil Robots", with the line "Napster, Napster, where's the cash that I've been after?".
 The album also contained a cover of Joni Mitchell's "This Flight Tonight", with humorously altered lyrics.